EBU Online Written Examination

 EBU Written Examination

-The purpose of the examination is to assess whether the candidate demonstrates the minimum level of knowledge recognised by the EBU Examination Committee.
+The purpose is to assess whether the candidate demonstrates the minimum level of knowledge recognised by the EBU Examination Committee.
+The examination consists of 100 Multiple Choice Questions (MCQs) and concerns the entire range of urological topics including basic science.
+The exam must be completed within 2 hours.

 The official language of the examination is English.